marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 A static repository placed in GitHub Pages serves a static webpage.
 It uses a [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) It offers `HTTPS`, and it is very easy to point a domain to it.
-By default, your webpage is available by url: `https://<user>.github.io`.
+By default, your webpage is available by URL: `https://<user>.github.io`.

 # Domain configuration
-I would like my page to be available under the url: `https://released.info` and I would like to make some other funny subdomains `https://is.java.released.info`.
+I would like my page to be available under the URL: `https://released.info` and I would like to make some other funny subdomains `https://is.java.released.info`.

 ## Namecheap configuration
-GitHub instruct users to point `A records` and to 4 GitHub DNS addresses.
+GitHub instructs users to point `A records` and to 4 GitHub DNS addresses.
 <figure>
   <img src="/assets/2021-08-01-semi-auto-generated-page/namecheap_dns_configuration.png" alt="Namecheap dns configuration" />
 </figure>